XiaoxueLeng00/xiaoxueleng00.github.io/_research/research-6.md

 My responsibilities included: Data collection and analysis, visualization, and most of writing.

-- References:
+**References**:

-- Dargue, N., Sweller, N., & Jones, M. P. (2019).
+Dargue, N., Sweller, N., & Jones, M. P. (2019).
 When our hands help us understand: A meta-analysis into the effects of gesture on comprehension. <i>Psychological Bulletin, 145</i>(8), 765–784